phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/debug/index.md

  # Using a Custom Debug Server

-Adobe® PhoneGap™ Build allows users to use their own debug server with the Build service.
+Adobe&reg; PhoneGap&trade; Build allows users to use their own debug server with the Build service.

 Build uses a tool called Weinre to enable remote debugging of mobile apps.